NREL/OpenStudio-HPXML/docs/source/intro.rst

 .. note::

-  It is not possible for the ``HPXMLtoOpenStudio`` measure to automatically construct a 3D closed-form geometry from an HPXML file since the shape of the building (rectangular, L-shaped, etc.) is unknown.
+  It is not possible to automatically construct a 3D closed-form geometry from an HPXML file since the shape of the building (rectangular, L-shaped, etc.) is unknown.

 License
 -------